Duncan-Nyatundo/danyatundo.github.io/index.md

  📅 01, 2023 – 07, 2025
 ### **HackTheBox Machines and Live CTFs**
 - Got hands-on experience from hacking machines in HackTheBox.
-- Player of live Capture The Flags
+- Player of live Capture The Flags with Fr33aks-Mini.

 ### **Achievements**
 - Awarded a Ruby Budge for obtaining more flags in HackTheBox